Coronavirus: Italy to take legal action over COVID vaccine delays | DW | 24.01.2021

 "We are working so our vaccine plan program does not change," Di Maio said on RAI state television.

-The announcement follows announcements by both pharmaceutical giants of delays and difficulties in delivering the promised number of doses due to supply chain issues.
+The news follows announcements by both pharmaceutical giants of delays and difficulties in delivering the promised number of doses due to supply chain issues.

 Asked why he thought the pharmaceutical companies had been forced to announce reductions, Di Maio said he believed they had simply bitten off more than they could chew.